MapleCCC/importall/README.md

     By default, built-in names are protected from overriding.
 The protection can be switched off by setting the `protect_builtins` parameter to `False`.

+    By default, deprecated modules and deprecated names are not imported.
+It is designed so because deprecated modules and names hopefully should not be used anymore, their presence only for easing the steepness of API changes and providing a progressive cross-version migration experience.
+If you know what you are doing, override the default behavior by setting the `include_deprecated` parameter to `True`.

     The `prioritized` parameter accepts either an iterable of strings specifying modules whose priorities are set to 1, or a mapping object with string keys and integer values, specifying respective priority values for corresponding modules.
 Valid priority value